Blog Topics Energy Analytics

 Step 1.
 Understanding the Terrain

 The initial phase in our subsurface evaluation involves identifying the key geological intervals crucial for production.
+To support this, seismic surveys are used to visualize subsurface structures and help drive exploration decisions.
 This step, often outsourced to consulting services by smaller operators due to a lack of in-house expertise, forms the foundation of our understanding.
 Larger operators might miss out on nuanced details on non-proprietary acreages, often relying on peer data trades for insights.
 Enverus has a team of geologists leveraging a robust digital log library to build out basin-wide geological models to provide comprehensive insights regardless of operational scale.

 As an engineer, I don’t necessarily have the skillset to assemble and scrape all the subsurface data, but there’s a lot of publicly available wellbores that I know Enverus scraped, identified where the different benches are and showed how a play is thinning or thickening over a given area of acreage.
 Having this data could enhance my workflow, underpinning my type curve analysis with subsurface analytics to understand rock properties affecting production.